rivers-wqj/stackedit/语言和言语/TOEFL.md

 Integrated writing

 Generally speaking, the reading passage states that Brendan and his crew reached North America.
-However, the lecturer claimes thos firstly, the author says the stories in Brendan's voyage have some similarities with the locations of those islands on the way from Iceland to North America.
-Hower
+However, the lecturer claimes those corresponding evidence is not so much strong.
+Firstly, the author says the stories in Brendan's voyage have some similarities with the locations of those islands on the way from Iceland to North America.
+However, the professor contends that the crew could might just arrive in Faroe islands or iceland.
+Secondly, the writer
+curragh

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjY3MDU5MiwzOTkzMDM0NDgsLTExNj
+eyJoaXN0b3J5IjpbLTU3NTAwOTUxMywzOTkzMDM0NDgsLTExNj
 ExMDM3MDUsNTA3NDcwOTMsNTA4ODkzOTU1LC0xMzk1MDkyODI2
 LDE0OTk2MzA3MjddfQ==
 -->